 The Wright Institute Graduate School, 1979

-Dr. Kliman is a social-clinical psychologist and family therapist who teaches Introduction to Family Therapy, Supervision (Clinical Seminar IV), Narrative Therapy, and Working With Refugees.
-Her clinical and training work and publications focus on: the interplay of culture, social class, race, and gender in family and therapeutic relationships; culturally respectful clinical practices; social constructionist approaches to therapy, multicultural families, social networks, and familial and collective trauma.
-Recently, she has begun to apply systems approaches and peace psychology to communities affected by large-scale violence or natural disaster.
+Dr. Kliman is a social-clinical psychologist and family therapist who teaches Introduction to Family Therapy, Supervision (Clinical Seminar IV), Narrative Therapy, Clinical Seminar I, and Trauma and Resilience: Family, Community and Global Perspectives.
+Her clinical and training work and publications focus on: the interplay of culture, social class, race, and gender in family and therapy relationships; the use of postmodern dialogue practices in peacebuilding, culturally respectful clinical practices; social constructionist approaches to therapy, multicultural families, social networks, and familial and collective trauma.
+She applies systems, narrative, and collaborative approaches and peace psychology to communities affected by large-scale violence or natural disaster.

 She is a former board member of the American Family Therapy Academy (AFTA), and a founding member of the Boston Institute for Culturally Accountable Practices, The Council on Contemporary Families, and the Network for Multicultural Training Professionals.
-She is on the editorial boards of The AFTA Monograph Series and the Journal of Systemic Therapies.
 Dr. Kliman has a private practice in Brookline, MA.